How accurate is the official range of electric cars?

 • Load – If you drive with three passengers and their luggage, the electric motor will have to work harder, reducing the car’s range

-• In-car technology – Switching on the air conditioning, charging your smartphone and enjoying a heated seat will eat into the range.
+• In-car technology – Switching on the air conditioning, charging your phone and enjoying a heated seat will all eat into the range.
 Use the creature comforts and tech in moderation

 • Terrain – If you live in mostly flat Norfolk or Lincolnshire, you stand more chance of achieving the quoted range than a driver in Devon or the North Yorkshire Moors.
 Hills are the enemy of electric range